PedroACFerreira/BonsaiBehavior/README.md

 Created by Pedro Ferreira for the Master thesis "Microglia-mediated remodelling of the cerebellar circuit"

 This project is licensed under the terms of the MIT license.
+If used in published papers, please cite as:

+Ferreira, P (2019) Bonsai-Rx Behavior Analysis Worklfow. https://github.com/PedroACFerreira/BonsaiBehavior

 ----------------------------------------------------------------------------------------------------------------------